-The model 600E series can be upgraded to the corresponding 700E series model bipotentiostat with an add-on board that includes circuitry for the second channel's potential control, current measurement (including sensitivity switching), two low-pass filters, three gain stages, and channel selection.
-It is therefore identical to the 600E series when used for single-channel measurements.
+When used as a single-channel potentiostat, the instrument is identical to the model 600E series.
 When it is used as a bipotentiostat, the second channel can be controlled at a independent constant potential, to scan or step at the same potential as the first channel, or to scan with a constant potential difference with the first channel.
 The second channel is available for many voltammetric and amperometric techniques.